Chief of Staff, Office of the President

-Dr. Gwen Hall is Associate Provost of Academic Effectiveness and Student Success at American Public University System.
-Prior to this she served as the Academic Operations Officer and before that as Dean, School of Security and Global Studies.
+Dr. Gwen Hall is Chief of Staff, Office of the President.
+Prior to this she served as Associate Provost of Academic Effectiveness and Student Success, the Academic Operations Officer, and as Dean, School of Security and Global Studies.
 As Dean, she had responsibility for the intelligence studies and national security programs, international relations, Middle East studies, political science and public administration.
 Dr. Hall has been with APUS since 2005.

 She served as a consultant to the Department of Homeland Security.
 Her work included homeland security strategic planning and infrastructure security and resiliency planning for the 18 CIKR Sectors.
 Her other work included defense planning, homeland security and homeland defense programs, and efforts to counter and respond to the use of weapons of mass destruction.